echogarden-project/echogarden/docs/Tasklist.md

 ## External bugs

-* `espeak-ng`: 'Oh dear!”' is read as "oh dear exclamation mark", because of the special quote following the exclamation mark
+* `espeak-ng`: 'Oh dear!”' is read as "oh dear exclamation mark", because of the special quote character following the exclamation mark
 * `espeak-ng`: [Marker right after sentence end is not reported as an event](https://github.com/espeak-ng/espeak-ng/issues/920)
 * `espeak-ng`: On Japanese text, it says "Chinese character" or "Japanese character" for characters it doesn't know
 * `wtf_wikipedia` Sometimes fails on `getResult.js` without throwing a humanly readable error